 It does seem that there are quite a few conflicting factors that can speed up the actual progress.
 This progress is not just about having one of the following indicators it is about having a few of these factors which combine with you as an individual and this is what decides how fast the virus progresses through your body.

-Being a quite healthy person as opposed to being the person who seemed to catch every cold of flu bug that is doing the rounds of the office or your working area.
+- Being a quite healthy person as opposed to being the person who seemed to catch every cold of a flu bug that is doing the rounds of the office or your working area.

-The above factors along with how long you waited or maybe did not realise you had the HIV virus before you began to seek treatment for it.
+The above factors along with how long you waited or maybe did not realize you had the HIV virus before you began to seek treatment for it.